 - Cord length: 4.7m

 Dyson Corrale: heating setting and performance

-A feature GHDs cannot offer is a change of temperature setting.
-The Dyson Corrale has three to choose from: 165ºC, 185ºC and 210ºC.
+The main thing we love about the Dyson Corale is the ability to change their temperature.
+This is a feature GHDs cannot offer.
+The Dyson Corrale has three settings to choose from: 165ºC, 185ºC and 210ºC.
 At 165ºC, the hair straightener takes just 25 seconds to heat up; at 185ºC, it takes a further five seconds; and for 210ºC, it's a 35 second wait time – all of which are comparably speedy.

 The Dyson Corrale's flexing manganese copper alloy plates are shaped to gather hair in the middle (hence the 'Corrale' in the name).
 These plates are called 'flexing plates' because they slightly bend to give you more control, and to fit more hair between them.

 In practice, this means you can straighten your hair on a lower heat, avoiding damage to your hair in the long run.
 (In case you're wondering, other hair straightener plates – which are known as 'floating plates' – are solid and move around to adjust their angle.
 They clamp hair and without heavy tension or high heat, hair splays out.)

 The Dyson Corrale can be used corded thanks to the battery built inside.
 This makes it much easier to style your hair on the move, and if your dressing table or mirror is nowhere near a plug socket, there's no need to worry.

 It can also be charged up while you're using it, though we will admit that it makes it harder to use.
 It has a 360º swivel cord that can be plugged into the bottom of the straightener, or, you can charge it through the stand (our preference).
 We think it's a lot easier to use the Dyson Corrale cordless although you will obviously be able to use them longer if they are charging while in use.
 There are no changes in performance whether you use them corded or cordless.